Erica Fett Sizzles In Figure-Hugging Mini Dress

 Some commenters, however, appeared to be rendered speechless by the photos and instead, used a trail of emoji to express their admiration for the tattooed model.

-The digital influencer graciously responded to the comments, thanking her dedicated followers for their kind words.
+The digital influencer graciously responded to some of the comments, thanking her dedicated followers for their kind words.

 While Erica’s outfit was rather conservative in this upload, she usually is not shy when it comes to flaunting her fabulous figure on social media.
 In fact, a majority of her Instagram posts consist of her in risque ensembles that leave little to the imagination.
 Earlier this week, she uploaded pictures, in which she wore a lace bra and matching underwear.
 That post has been liked over 45,000 times since it was shared.